 This lecture is made possible by the Clavius Distinguished Lecture Series and The Department of Computer and Information Science.

-Friday, April 4: Best Practices in Digital History, a lecture by Tom Scheinfeldt, PhD (University of Connecticut)
+Friday, April 4: The Distinctive Lineage of Digital History, a lecture by Tom Scheinfeldt, PhD (University of Connecticut)

 4:30-6pm | Lincoln Center Campus, Room TBA.

 |Tom Scheinfeldt, Director of Digital Humanities,|